gempy-project/gempy/docs/source/installation.rst

 MacOS installation guide (May 2020)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**Note**\ : The following guide is for a standard installation (no GPU support).
+**This MacOS installation is outdated, refers to theano and will be reworked** **Note**\ : The following guide is for a standard installation (no GPU support).
 It should work on MacOS 10.14 as well as 10.15 (Catalina).